 Indeed, one of the main reason for meniscus injury is the twisting of the knee, when the feet is holding the ground and the body rotates.

 But as previously mentioned in this post we would look into the knee special test.

-On the other hand, a special test for the knee can show us if a ligament or a meniscus are loose, in the case of ligaments or injured.
+On the other hand, a special test for the knee can show us if a ligament or a meniscus is loose, in the case of ligament or injured.

 Furthermore, special tests, on the knee are essential to prevent further injury and reduce joint degeneration.